AU Honors Overview

 In response to the program's growth as well as to changes in the university's General Education Program, the Honors Program implemented a thorough restructuring that went into effect in the fall of 1989.
 In addition to Honors Colloquia, the program included special Honors sections of courses taken at every level of a student's academic career, from General Education courses through courses taken in all of the various majors the University has to offer and the completion of a senior Capstone project.

-In Fall 2014, the university welcomed the inaugural class of the new AU Honors program.
-The inaugural class was originally composed of approximately 45 students each year.
+In Fall 2014, the university welcomed the 45 students into the inaugural class of the current Honors program: AU Honors.